 Make The Filling

-Once the meat is browned, add cooked white rice (or any other grain you want), feta cheese, and chopped fresh herbs.
-We recommend parsley and cilantro.
+Heat oil in a large skillet, then sauté onion and garlic until fragrant.
+Add ground lamb, season with spices (cinnamon and lamb are so good together!).
+Once browned, add cooked white rice (or any other grain you want), feta cheese, and fresh herbs.
 A splash of red wine vinegar helps to balance out the flavors.

 Divide the ground lamb and rice mixture evenly between the hollowed out tomatoes in a baking dish, then bake for 20 minutes.
 Sprinkle with flaky sea salt, a bit more feta and parsley, then dig in!